bugcrowd/templates/submissions/description/insufficient_security_configurability/no_password_policy/template.md

 1. Use a browser to navigate to: {{URL}}
 1. Attempt to login
-1. Observe that the application allows the use of weak passwords, such as `a`, `password`, password123`
+1. Observe that the application allows the use of weak passwords, such as `a`

 ## Proof of Concept (PoC)